onetribeyoyo/grails-validate-config/README.md

 externalized and you want to ensure values are provided for all the required/expected properties.

-Validating Expected and Requried Properties
+Validating Expected and Required Properties
 -------------------------------------------

 To use it simply add something like this to `Config.groovy`